vegaprotocol/documentation/docs/node-operators/migration-guides/smart-contracts-migration.md

 ## Deploy the new contracts

 ### Step 0: Deploy the new multisig control contract (Vega team)
-The Vega team will deploy the new multig control contract.
+The Vega team will deploy the new multsig control contract.
 Find the source code for it in the [multisig control solidity file](https://github.com/vegaprotocol/MultisigControl/blob/develop/contracts/MultisigControl.sol).
 This contract is used by the Vega network to authorise any action related to the collateral bridge or asset pool.

 The deployer of the contract (an ethereum account managed by the Vega team) will, at first, be the only valid signer.

 ### Step 1: Set the multisig control contract threshold (Vega team)
-In order to simplify the next steps, we will reduce the threshold required for each signatures to the minimum.
+In order to simplify the next steps, we will reduce the threshold required for each signature to the minimum.
 This will allow the Vega team to set up the contract properly (e.g: adding new signers) by only requiring a single signature.
 This will be updated again before the upgrade is finalised.

 The [`set_threshold`](https://github.com/vegaprotocol/MultisigControl/blob/develop/contracts/MultisigControl.sol#L32-L42) method will be used to update the threshold.

 ### Step 2: Add all existing validators to the multisig control contract (Vega team)
-To set up the new contract in the same  way as the previous version, all current validators on the Vega network will be added to the new contract as allowed signers.
+To set up the new contract in the same  way as the previous version, all current validators on the Vega network will be added to the new contract as valid signers.
 This will be done using the [`add_signer`](https://github.com/vegaprotocol/MultisigControl/blob/develop/contracts/MultisigControl.sol#L50-L61) method.

 ### Step 3: Remove the deployer from the signer set (Vega team)
 Once all the validators have been added back to the signers set, the Vega account can be removed from the valid signers.
 This will be done using the [`remove_signer`](https://github.com/vegaprotocol/MultisigControl/blob/develop/contracts/MultisigControl.sol#L69-L80) method.

 You can verify that by calling the [`is_valid_signer`](https://github.com/vegaprotocol/MultisigControl/blob/develop/contracts/MultisigControl.sol#L183-L185) method on the contract, using the Vega account address (the address will be shared at the time of the upgrade).
-The result should be false.
-Calling it with any current validator's address should return true.
+The result should be `false`.
+Calling it with any current validator's address should return `true`.

 You can also call the [`get_valid_signer_count`](https://github.com/vegaprotocol/MultisigControl/blob/develop/contracts/MultisigControl.sol#L172-L174) method to get the number of valid signers on the contract.
-At the time of writing this should be 13 -- the number of validators on Vega.
+At the time of writing this should be `13` -- the number of validators on Vega.

 ### Step 4: Update the threshold to 667 (Vega team and validators)
 At this point, with only validators in the validator set, we will need to set the multisig control to require at least 2/3 of validator signatures to authorise any action on the bridge.
 We will again use the [`set_threshold`](https://github.com/vegaprotocol/MultisigControl/blob/develop/contracts/MultisigControl.sol#L32-L42) method to do this.